mnmohsen/personalwebsite/_projects/demo-project/index.md

 <img src="/assets/images/tts_full_concept.png" alt="Full Citron thrust transfer structure concept using circular hollow-section struts" style="width:100%; max-height:650px; object-fit:contain; margin: 20px 0;">

 <p style="font-size: 12px; color: #666; margin-top: 0;">
-Full Citron TTS concept integrating the compact clevis joints, circular hollow-section struts, and annular interface rings into a complete structural assembly.
+Full Citron TTS concept integrating the compact clevis joints, circular hollow-section struts, and placeholder annular interface rings into a complete structural assembly.
 </p>

-This concept brought the analytical member sizing, joint design, and full-system architecture together in one CAD assembly.
+This concept brought the analytical member sizing, joint design, and full-system architecture together in one CAD assembly.The tank interface ring and rocket engine interface ring shown in this assembly are simplified placeholders used to establish the overall structural layout.
+Their geometry, mounting features, thicknesses, and interfaces will be developed in future design phases.
+This concept primarily focuses on the tubular member arrangement and the redesigned clevis-style joints rather than finalized interface-ring design.

 Developing the complete assembly also helped identify the next areas requiring detailed analysis, including: